Attacky101/Master-Breadbot/index.md

 # Master Breadbot
 Master Breadbot is a Discord Bot for a variety of purposes, practical and not practical ~~though mostly not practical~~.
-### Wiki
-The [Breadbot wiki](https://github.com/Coweh/Master-Breadbot/wiki) documents the bots commands, and the current state of development.
 ### Commands list
 (for a more detailed list of commands, go to [this](https://github.com/Coweh/Master-Breadbot/wiki/Commands) wiki page.
 * Booah